sean-horn/private-chef-administration/source/installation/ha.rst

 Success!
 --------

-Congratulations, you have installed Private Chef in a tiered configuration.
+Congratulations, you have installed Private Chef in an HA configuration.
 You should now continue with the :doc:`User Management </administration/user_management>` section of this guide.